ejjonny/backer/README.md

 Dependency free & framework-agnostic.
 Backer can be used in an index-based layout approach or with inline drawing code.

-_This library **only** implements layout & could be integrated with a range of UI crates._
+_This library **only** implements layout & would be most useful along with a GUI library that can do GUI things (like [macroquad](https://github.com/not-fl3/macroquad) or [egui](https://github.com/emilk/egui))._

-### Features
+### Goals

-- Declarative API
+- Declarative API: The code should reflect the structure it defines
-- Minimal interface
+- Minimal interface: No confusing overloads or magic, cascading effects
-- Single pass layout
+- Single pass layout: Each node should be visited once - no back-tracking
+- Easy integration & compatibility: Backer should work with just about any UI library with a bit of glue - so it isn't really fine-tuned for any specific UI solution.

+This project intends to be a flexible layout tool & not much else.

 ## Preview